 formative studIES

 We conducted two formative studies to understand the problem space.
-Our main goal was to find out how a human designer, who has no expertise on 3D softwares would approach to the task of 3D modeling and printing movable tactile pictures.
+Our main goal was to find out how a human designer, who has no expertise on 3D software would approach to the task of 3D modeling and printing movable tactile pictures.
 Informed by the findings we aimed to create an interactive system to support the design process as well as develop the underlying technical and algorithmic components to enable such system.

 In our first formative study, we chose to focus on a population with high motivation but without any assumption about their 3D modeling skills.
 We conducted a design workshop participated by N high-school students who expressed interests in 3D printing.
 Students were given the task of making a 3D model based on a movable picture in a children’s book.
 They were also given the freedom to choose their favorite book to model.
 Instead of using 3D modeling software, students were given a bucket load of Lego bricks to create physical models.
 Figure shows some tactile movable pictures created by these students.